A province-by-province look at returning to school during the COVID-19 pandemic

 Quebec

-Quebec was one of the first provinces to publish a back to school plan.
+Quebec was one of the first provinces to publish a back-to-school plan.
 It was not in keeping with what scientists are now saying about preventing the spread of COVID-19, and caused unions and parents to push back.

 Much of this plan has been replaced by the recently updated version.
 The plan still stipulates that children without a medical exemption will have to attend classes or be homeschooled, but remote learning will not be accessible to them.